grusha89/digitalgarden/_notes/Settings/Users and permissions.md

     - Settings:
         - Organization profile: access to the organization profile
         - Storage: access to the storage
+    * wflow BI:
+	    * Access to wflow BI: Access to wflow BI over the organization (includes all data of the entire organization without limitation by user access).
+(ON FEATURE FLAG)
+	    * Data export: Data export, bulk data download, management of export templates
 - The button “Save”: is not active when changes are not made
 - confirmation message about unsaved changes appears if the user closes the window without hitting the button “Save”